For a lot of species, Dartmoor Zoo’s environment differs greatly from that of their natural, wild habitat.

 - Keep netting off the ground

-- Do not give them milk – instead give them fresh water
+- Do not give them milk or bread – instead give them fresh water

 - Keep your garden a little untidy – they especially like piles of leaves or branches